-Our befriending service offers vital emotional support to vulnerable or lonely adults.
-Each individual is carefully matched with a volunteer befriender who visits every week for at least six months.
+Our befriending service offers vital support to vulnerable or lonely adults in central and west London.
+Every person we support is carefully matched with a volunteer befriender who makes contact every week.

 Could you be our next volunteer?

-- explains the befriending role and what you should expect
+- explains the role and what you should expect;

 - explores what makes a good befriender; and